baharmon/3d-modeling-course/terrain-modeling.md

 Search for Baton Rouge, Louisiana and zoom to the area of study.

-Check the 'box/point' selection tool and use it to draw a box around your study
+Check the `box/point` selection tool and use it to draw a box around your study
 area.
 The searches you will run will look for data in this area.

-Select 'Elevation Products (3DEP)' under Data in your left-hand menu.
+Select `Elevation Products (3DEP)` under _Data_ in your left-hand Dataset menu.

-Check the boxes for [1 meter DEM and 1/9 arc-second DEM](https://nationalmap.gov/3dep_prodserv.html) and click Find Products.
+Check the boxes for [1 meter DEM and 1/9 arc-second DEM](https://nationalmap.gov/3dep_prodserv.html) and click `Find Products`.

 Your data will appear in the left hand search panel.
-Click the 'Footprint' link next to the data see its footprint. _You can always deselect by clicking footprint again_
+Click the `Footprint` link next to the data see its footprint. _You can always deselect by clicking footprint again_

-Click the download link next to each piece of data you wish to download.
+Click the `download` link next to each piece of data you wish to download.
 For this exercise, download:
-USGS NED ned19_n30x75_w091x25_la_statewide_2006 1/9 arc-second 2009 15x 15
+``USGS NED ned19_n30x75_w091x25_la_statewide_2006 1/9 arc-second 2009 15x 15
 minute IMG and
 USGS NED ned19_n30x50_w091x00_la_statewide_2006 1/9 arc-second 2009 15x 15
-minute IMG.
+minute IMG.``

 Find your zipped file folders for this data in your downloads folder.

-Select one of your data folders, right click > 7-zip > Extract to the folder of your choice. _Suggested to save in your user folder.
+Extract your data.
+Select one of your data folders, `right click > 7-zip > Extract to the folder of your choice.` _Suggested to save in your user folder.
 Windows C: drive > Users > find your username._ Repeat this step for the second folder.

 Delete the original zipped folders.

 Start ARC CATALOG.

-Click 'Connect to Folder' button.
+Click `Connect to Folder` button.

 Browse to your username.

 Create a new folder for this data.

 Right click in or on new folder > New > File Geodatabase > baton_rouge.gdb